-The beginning of another school year is approaching quickly, and as it does many parents are beginning to wonder how they can help their kids ease out of summertime media habits.
+The beginning of another school year is here, and as it does many parents are beginning to wonder how they can help their kids ease out of summertime media habits.
 In addition to having to establish new rules for media use, parents may also face a barrage of requests and questions from their kids regarding digital technology, such as: Am I old enough to have a cell phone?
 Can I bring it to school?
 How about my iPod?
-What about Facebook -- all my friends are on it, I need it to talk to them about my homework!
+What about Facebook or Twitter – all my friends are on them, I need to use them to talk about my homework!

 Here are some guidelines for dealing with media issues as your kids get ready to strap on their backpacks and head back to the classroom:

 - Screen time.
 For many kids, summer is screen time – whether it's TV, YouTube, video games or all three.
 (Our Young Canadians in a Wired World research found that YouTube is the #1 site among Canadian students in grades 4 to 11.)
 A later bedtime often goes along with this, which can make reining in screen time even more difficult.
 The best approach is to start setting limits on screen time a couple of weeks before school starts, and impose a "screen and tech curfew" at least an hour before bedtime.